Ebonsignori/Operating-Systems-Fall-2018/lecture_3 (8-23)/README.md

 ### Clustered Systems
 Symmetric Clustering
 a.
-Each node workds on its own task
+Each node works on its own task
 b.
 Nodes monitor each other
-(can help eacho ther, borrow files, etc.)
+(can help each other, borrow files, etc.)

 Asymmetric
 a.
 One node is in "Hot-Standby Mode" and its function is to monitor other nodes